Black Crimes Matter: 4 y/o Cash Gernon kidnapped and killed

 So his death was ruled a homicide, though no murder charges have been filed against the alleged kidnapper.

-So the four-year-old boy who was kidnapped from his bed and whose lifeless body was found hours later on a Dallas, Texas street, died as a result of multiple stab wounds, according to a local report.
+So the four year old boy who was kidnapped from his bed and whose lifeless body was found hours later on a Dallas, Texas street, died as a result of multiple stab wounds, according to the out a local report, the Dallas County Medical Examiner determined Cash Grenin's death was a homicide as a result of the wounds.

-A spokesperson from the medical examiner's office could not be reached by Fox News on Friday.
+Local news station CBS DFW reported a spokesperson from the medical examiner's office could not be reached by Fox News on Friday.

-Said the woman said Cash's father had been absent since March.
+Police said the woman said Cash's father had been absent since March.

-Yeah, so surveillance footage from the home where the boy was staying shows the suspect who the woman identified as 18-year-old Darian Brown taking cash from his grib and carrying him away from the camera's view, according to the detective's arrest affidavit obtained by the Dallas Morning News.
+Yes, so surveillance images from the home where the boy was staying show the suspect who the woman identified as eighteen year old Darien Brown taking Cash from his grip and carrying him away from the camera's view.

 Brown is being held on charges of kidnapping burglary.